Azure-Samples/communication-services-dotnet-quickstarts/LobbyCallSupportSample/LobbyCallSupportSample/readme.md

 # Call Automation - Lobby Call Support Sample

-In this sample, we cover how you can use Call Automation SDK to support Lobby Call where we join Lobby call users to a target call upon confirmation of admin in the target call.
+This sample demonstrates how to utilize the Call Automation SDK to implement a Lobby Call scenario.
+In this setup, users initially join a lobby call and remain on hold until an user in the target call confirms their participation.
+Once approved, the bot automatically moves the lobby user to the designated target call.

 # Design